Quantum oscillations in Dirac magnetoplasmons: Results

-Consider first modes propagating along the magnetic field (i.e., ${\bf q} = (0,0,q_z)$).
+Consider first modes propagating along the magnetic field [i.e., ${\bf q} = (0,0,q_z)$].
 In this case, $f_{nn'}(q_\perp) = \delta_{nn'} + {\cal O}(q_\perp^2)$, hence the long-wavelength limit of the polarization function is determined by transition between Landau levels with equal $n$ quantum number.
 These are intraband excitations within occupied conduction band levels, and interband excitations between opposite valence and conduction band levels.
 The contribution of intraband excitations (the ``Dirac plasma'') can be evaluated in closed analytical form.
-It can be split in a zeroth Landau level part and a contribution from higher Landau levels, $\Pi(\omega, q_z) = \Pi^{\rm 0LL}(\omega, q_z) + \Pi^{\rm HLL}(\omega, q_z)$, with
+It consists of a zeroth Landau level part and a contribution from higher Landau levels, $\Pi(\omega, q_z) = \Pi^{\rm 0LL}(\omega, q_z) + \Pi^{\rm HLL}(\omega, q_z)$, with